 Wilmington – Businesses operating within City limits need to obtain a Wilmington Business License from the Business License Division.
 The City of Wilmington requires a City Business License for businesses operating within City limits.

-The cost for a Wilmington Business License varies by industry, they typically are between $120 and $180.
+Wilmington Business License fees vary by industry, with costs averaging between $120 and $180.

 Newark – Businesses operating in the City of Newark are required to get a business license.

 Middletown – The Town of Middletown requires all businesses and contractors to get a business license.
-Business License costs vary depending on activity but range from $125 for a contractor to $250 for barber with three or more locations.
+Business License costs vary depending on what the business does but range between $125 for a contractor to $250 for a barber with three or more locations.

-Assumed Name Registration – While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for an Assumed Name (also known as a Doing Business As or DBA) with the Prothonotary’s Office in the counties where you plan to transact business.
+While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for an Assumed Name (also known as a Doing Business As, DBA, Fictitious Name, or Trade Name) with the Prothonotary’s Office in the counties where you plan to transact business.

-These are a few of the most common business licenses, but there are far too many business licenses and permits in Delaware for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are some of the most common business licenses, but there are far too many licenses and permits for us to keep track of.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.